Click here to see the Winter 2026 course website.

 Click to see the official catalog description.Mathematical foundations of machine learning and artificial intelligence, focusing primarily on linear algebra, along with select topics from calculus and probability.
 Topics include matrices, vectors, projections, spans, least squares, and eigenvalue and eigenvector problems.
 Includes mathematical theory as well as application to concrete data sets in a modern programming language.

-Check out eecs245.org, which contains links to our brand-new interactive course notes, lecture recordings, homeworks, labs, and exams.
+Check out the current course website at eecs245.org, which contains links to our interactive course notes, lecture recordings, homeworks, labs, and exams.

 Credit